kansk/OAI/README.md

 ## Checklist
 1, SQN no need to update in users table.

-2, HSS.conf op key =”” # need empty
+2, HSS.conf op key =”” # need empty.

-3,epc container hostname need to insert in to mmeidentity table.
+3,epc container hostname need to insert in to mmeidentity table and update the sqn number in users table.
-INSERT INTO `mmeidentity` VALUES (2,epc.OpenAir5G.Alliance','OpenAir5G.Alliance',0);
+>INSERT INTO `mmeidentity` VALUES (2,epc.OpenAir5G.Alliance','OpenAir5G.Alliance',0);
+>mysql> update users set sqn = 00000000000000002112 where imsi = 208920100001101;

+Note: Current sim sqn number value need check from the sim and update in to users table.
+Finally, do not forget to change the SQN number into the oai_db.

-4, ip address need check all below config files
+4, ip address need check all below config files EPC container
-EPC container
-/use/local/etc/oai/mme.conf.
-/use/local/etc/oai/spgw.conf.
+>/use/local/etc/oai/mme.conf.
--	need to change the UE_MTU value and DNS IP Address ENB container
+>/use/local/etc/oai/spgw.conf. -	need to change the UE_MTU value and DNS IP Address ENB container
-/home/opencells-mods/enb.10MHz.b200
+>/home/opencells-mods/enb.10MHz.b200.

 5, Rx/Tx Lights in the B200 should glow